Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Methods: LRD Decomposition

 Overall, our approach may be summarized as empirical SED fitting by using galaxies at similar redshifts.
 Matching in [\ion{O}{3}] luminosity selects for a combination of the instantaneous star-formation, ionizing photon efficiency, and metallicity \citep[e.g.,][]{Matthee23, Meyer24, Endsley24}.
 We also place constraints on the shape of the allowed SED (\S\ref{sec:implementation}), which in turn acts as a constraint on the allowed star-formation history and stellar mass \citep[e.g.,][]{Leja19, Iyer19, Tacchella22}.
 A challenge for this empirical-spirited method is that some LRD hosts appear to occupy poorly populated regions of parameter space in the DJA such that we may find few peer galaxies (e.g., ultra metal-poor $z>6$ galaxies; \citealt{Maiolino25}).
 However, as we will discuss in \S\ref{sec:implementation}, this situation occurs only in a handful of LRDs.
+Some considerations for future work include exploring departures from our main assumptions such as the hosts being drawn from the general galaxy population.
+As an example, we do not account for the possibility of differential dust extinction between LRD hosts and candidate galaxies -- if such a systematic difference exists, it could bias the inferred host $M_{\rm{UV}}$ and the relative contribution of host to the total light \citep[e.g.,][]{Nikopoulos25, Brooks25Balmer, Killi23, Shivaei25, Woodrum25}.
+As another example, if LRD hosts possess higher gas densities than typical galaxies, [\ion{O}{3}] emissivity may be suppressed, which would lead our matching procedure to select biased peer galaxies.